Main content

 Why Is My Hyperpigmentation Not Going Away?

 That first time an unfamiliar dark spot decides to take up residence on your face can be a bit jarring.
-You may shrug it off and stay the course with your current regimen, only to wonder months or years later, “Why aren’t my dark spots fading even though I’m doing everything right?
+You may shrug it off and stay the course with your current regimen, only to wonder months later, “Why aren’t my dark spots fading even though I’m doing everything right?”

-While you certainly don’t have to adopt a vampire’s suncare habits, it’s in your skin’s best interest to stay on the DL when it comes to sun exposure.
-That big ball of fire in the sky is one of the biggest culprits in terms of what causes dark spots on the face and on your body.
+While you certainly don’t have to adopt a vampire’s suncare habits, that big ball of fire in the sky is one of the biggest culprits in terms of what causes dark spots on the face and on your body.
+That being said, it’s in your skin’s best interest to keep direct exposure minimal when possible and take protective measures when enjoying the sun.

-Did You Know?: Sun exposure can cause dark spots to appear darker, and it can even cause previously faded dark spots to reappear.
+Did You Know?: Sun exposure can cause dark spots on skin to appear darker, and it can even cause previously faded dark spots to reappear.

 While sunscreen can protect your skin from the sun’s powerful UV rays, antioxidants can also help by neutralizing free radicals.
 In a nutshell, free radicals are unpredictable unpaired oxygen atoms that adhere to your skin’s surface and trigger a chain of damaging events.

-If you want to help improve the look of dark spots, you’ll definitely want an antioxidant-rich serum on your side.
-In the morning, apply a vitamin C serum underneath your sunscreen.
-Try a serum like Bye Bye Dark Spots Niacinamide Serum in the evenings to double down on the dark spot battle.
+If you want to help improve the look of dark spots on skin, you’ll definitely want an antioxidant-rich serum on your side.
+At night, apply a vitamin C serum like Confidence in Your Beauty Sleep Brightening Antioxidant Serum.
+In the morning, try a serum like Bye Bye Dark Spots Niacinamide Serum to double down on the dark spot battle.
 Formulated with 4% niacinamide and 1% ethyl vitamin C, it helps fade the appearance of dark spots and discoloration while helping to visibly improve your skin's clarity.
-Just remember, these solutions take time, and if you are exposed to sun, dark spots can darken again.
+Just remember, these solutions take time, and if you are exposed to the sun, dark spots can darken again, so you’ll want to be sure to apply your sunscreen as the last step in your morning skincare routine and before you apply any makeup.

 Not ready for a prescription treatment?
 The Hello Results Wrinkle-Reducing Daily Retinol Serum-in-Cream formula, which features a blend of free and encapsulated retinol, visibly fades dark spots, helps improve skin's firmness and reduces the look of fine lines and wrinkles.